coruzzilab/connectf_react/src/components/tutorial/tutorial.md

 #### Pseudo transcription factor keywords

-The special ***oralltf*** keyword can be used in place of transcription factor IDs to query *all* transcription factors at once.
+The special ***all_tfs*** keyword can be used in place of transcription factor IDs to query *all* transcription factors at once.
 While the ***multitype*** keyword can be used to query transcription factors that have multiple experiment types, as defined in the metadata of each experiment.

 *Caution!* The more transcription factors queried will result in a longer wait time.